$0 Nigeria → Canada Express Entry Guide — Quick-Start Checklist

 Month 6 to 7: Once your ECA is returned by WES and your IELTS results are in hand, create your Express Entry profile on the IRCC portal.

 Months 7 to 18+: You are in the pool.
-CRS draws happen roughly every two weeks.
-The timing of your ITA depends on your score.
+IRCC holds draws periodically, and the timing of your ITA depends on your score and the draw type.

 Your CRS Score: What Nigerians Actually Score